Update: Abbott Recalls Enfamil Baby Formula After Reports of Illnesses, Including Infant Death

 Whistleblower Suit Alleges Enfamil Powdered Infant Formulas Defectively Packaged

-Enfamil containers that were allegedly vulnerable to spoilage is at the center of a whistleblower claim filed by a former compliance director for Mead Johnson who claims she was eventually fired after raising concerns about packaging defects.
+Enfamil containers that were allegedly vulnerable to spoilage are at the center of a whistleblower claim filed by a former compliance director for Mead Johnson who claims she was eventually fired after raising concerns about packaging defects.

-Plaintiff Linda O'Risky, who was a consultant and employee for Mead Johnson for over 25 years, claims in a recent lawsuit filed in U.S. District Court in Chicago that the company "touted its hermetically sealed liquid formulas as safer than powder formulas," but in reality, the seals were prone to leaking, making it easier for microorganisms and other contaminants to enter the packaging.
+Plaintiff Linda O'Risky, who was a consultant and employee for Mead Johnson for over 25 years, claims in a recent NEC lawsuit filed in U.S. District Court in Chicago that the company "touted its hermetically sealed liquid formulas as safer than powder formulas," but in reality, the seals were prone to leaking, making it easier for microorganisms and other contaminants to enter the packaging.

 CVS Pulls Enfamil Off Shelves Nationwide